 14) Iron Reagan – Crossover Ministry

 18 songs crammed into 28 minutes.
-Fuck yes.
-Richmond, Virginia rascals Iron Reagan stomped out their third album, affectionately titled Crossover Ministry.
+Hell yes.
+Richmond, Virginia rascals Iron Reagan have stomped out their third album, affectionately titled Crossover Ministry.
 If the name wasn’t a dead giveaway, this record is a snot-nosed uppercut to jam sessions and popped collars.
 Every member is in top form and dishes out skanking choruses and frantic verses.
-Crossover is a punk-fueled extravaganza.
+Crossover is a fun-filled, punk-fueled extravaganza.

 Key Tracks: “Dead With My Friends,” “Megachurch,” “Dogsnotgods,” “Parents of Tomorrow”